Arriving at the Port of

 What is Secondary

-inspectors to conduct additional research in order to verify information
+be directed to an conduct additional research in order to verify your

-inspector will first attempt to verify your status by using the Student and Exchange and Visitor
+attempt to verify your status by using the Student and Exchange and Visitor

 Information System (SEVIS).
 In the event that the CBP officer needs to verify

 information with your school or program, we strongly recommend that you